plopezmp/GdR/Automation Lab with Python/README.md

 **Note:** The following examples must be run with **python3** (Python version 3).
 There are slight differences between version 2 and 3.
-For example, `input` in v2 is `raw_input`, and the **b** in `tn.write` indicates that the string should be treated as a sequence of bytes rather than a Unicode string.
+For example, `input` in v2 is `raw_input`, and, strings are already sequences of bytes, so there's no need to explicitly encode them.
+Hence, you don't see the **b** prefix before string literals in Python 2 when working with telnetlib.
+The folder *Py_v2* contains the Python 2 version of the scripts.

 #### basic.py